-To successfully complete your treatment plan, you must work together with Dr. Maurice.
+To successfully complete your treatment plan, you must work together with our team.
 The teeth and jaws can only move toward their corrected positions if you consistently wear the rubber bands or other appliances as prescribed.
 Damaged appliances can lengthen the treatment time.

 It is very important that your teeth and gums remain healthy during orthodontic treatment.
 If we notice you could use an extra cleaning, we will recommend you schedule that with your general or pediatric dentist.

 Please let us know if you play sports.
 A sports mouth guard is advised for playing contact sports.
 We are able to fabricate custom guards for our patients.
 If you suffer an emergency in which a tooth is loosened or an appliance is damaged, please reach out to us as soon as possible for guidance.
 If you experience bleeding or trauma to your lips or face including knocking out a tooth, try to stay calm and use ice to control any bleeding or swelling.
 Seek help from our office or the Emergency Department of the hospital if severe.

 Eating with Braces

 For the first day or so, stick to soft foods, but moving your teeth frequently by chewing will reduce the degree of pain and its duration.
 Avoid tough meats, hard breads, and raw vegetables.
 You’ll need to protect your orthodontic appliances when you eat for as long as you’re wearing braces.
 Foods to avoid can include chewy, crunchy, sticky, and hard foods.
 We will give you a comprehensive list at the start of your braces journey.
 Try not to chew on anything hard (i.e.: pens, pencils, fingernails).
 These can damage your braces.